MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_03_Lab1_Ex2_retention_labels.md

 You have successfully published the retention label for VAT Returns and supporting documents.

-## Task 3 – Publish auto-apply Retention Labels
+## Task 3 – Publish auto-apply retention labels

-Following from Task 1 you will now auto-apply the Credit Card receipts retention label so that the information is retained.
+In this task, you'll configure the credit card receipts retention label to be auto-applied, ensuring that any relevant documents are automatically labeled and retained for the required period.

 1. You should still be logged into Client 1 VM (SC-400-CL1) as the **SC-400-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.